brajwa/spatial-neuro/quantifyVagusNerve/Manual/Manual.md

 **Code: LfunctAnova2.R**

-The nerve cross-sections under consideration can vary a lot size, resulting into quite different ranges of interaction in the constructed point patterns even after scaling.
+The nerve cross-sections under consideration can vary a lot in size, resulting into quite different ranges of interaction in the constructed point patterns even after scaling.
 We find out a range of interaction distance which is common in all the point patterns by investigating